Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

 \subsection{The Role of Perishability}

-Finally, we would like to illustrate the crucial role of inventories in determining the type of dynamics we observe.
+Finally, we illustrate here the crucial role of inventories in determining the type of dynamics we observe.
+As shown in the phase diagrams of Fig.~\ref{fig:phase_diagrams_alpha_omega} in the $(\alpha, \omega)$ plane at fixed $\sigma$, goods that perish immediately ($\sigma=\infty$) lead to simple relaxation towards equilibrium (deflationary/competitive) or to a collapse.
+In a sense, this limit is as close as possible to the ``naive'' model of section \ref{sec:naive} where all inventory effects were overlooked.

-As shown in the phase diagrams of Figure~\ref{fig:phase_diagrams_alpha_omega} in the $(\alpha, \omega)$ plane at fixed $\sigma$, goods that perish immediately ($\sigma=\infty$) lead to simple relaxation towards equilibrium (deflationary/competitive) or to a divergence; on the other hand, non-perishable goods lead to oscillating, volatile economies.
+On the other hand, non-perishable goods lead to oscillating, highly volatile economies.
 Intuitively, if firm $i$ has a stock $I_{ik}$ of good $k$, it will decrease its demand to firm $k$, leading to a decrease of its production.
 This lasts until all stocks are exhausted.
 A phase of booming demands and increase in production follows, firms' stocks begin to pile up again and the economy enters another cycle.
-This is similar to the well-known ``bull-whip effect'' \cite{Bullwhip}, where inventories are known to lead to instability effects -- these instabilities do indeed disappear completely when $\sigma = \infty$ (right column of Fig. \ref{fig:phase_diagrams_alpha_omega}).
+This is similar to the well-known ``bull-whip effect'' suggested by \cite{Bullwhip}, where inventories are known to lead to instability effects.
+These instabilities indeed disappear completely when $\sigma = \infty$ (right column of Fig. \ref{fig:phase_diagrams_alpha_omega}).